-Build Bronzeville: a community organization aiming to revitalize Bronzeville through entrepreneurship, culinary cuisine, historic destinations, and environmental beautification.
-We’re joining with friends, neighbors, and partners to rebuild this historic Chicago community into the vibrant hub of Black culture and commerce it once was.
+Build Bronzeville uses Bronzeville’s unique assets to restore commercial activity and revitalize our historic neighborhood.
+Through entrepreneurship, culinary cuisine, historic destinations, and environmental beautification, we’re joining with friends, neighbors, and partners to rebuild this historic Chicago community into the vibrant hub of Black culture and commerce it once was.

 The Incubator brings together ambitious first and second-stage entrepreneurs in the culinary, creative, and sustainability industries who share a commitment to community development and who value being a part of an enterprise wherein peers and mentors, education, and networking in these arenas converge.
 Entrepreneurs can learn from experts, use furnished resources, and network with one another while building their own thriving business.

 When renovations are complete, The Forum will feature performing arts, entertainment, commerce, and social engagement.
 After a four-decade closure, this historic venue that once welcomed performers like Nat King Cole will become the cornerstone for local life in Bronzeville, and once again spark social, political, and economic development.

 Environmental improvements include initiatives for outdoor beautification like the Bronzeville Community Garden, located on the southeast corner of 51st and Calumet, 51st Street Trees, garden and bike paths, and the Wall of Peace and Love.
 In addition, the creation of functional green space in Green Line Farms and Greenhouse Box are sources for fresh, healthy foods for community residents and restaurant goers.